 It is thought that most of the health benefits of hepatica come from its high content in mucilage, tannins, and flavonoids.

-Mucilage in hepatica forms a protective layer over the inflamed mucous membranes of the throat and mouth, counteracting the urge to cough, while flavonoids show antispasmodic and antioxidant activity, preventing damage caused by free radicals.
+Mucilage in hepatica forms a protective layer over the inflamed mucous membranes of the throat and mouth, counteracting the urge to cough.
+Flavonoids, on the other hand, show antispasmodic and antioxidant activity, preventing damage caused by free radicals.1

-On the other hand, tannins are water-soluble polyphenols present in many plants and have been shown to be protect the body from oxidative damage.
-These antioxidant compounds have also shown antimicrobial properties, as they effectively inhibit the growth of many fungi, yeasts, bacteria, and viruses.
-Tannins have also been reported to encourage wound healing by accelerating blood clotting, reducing blood pressure, and protecting the liver.
+Tannins are water-soluble polyphenols present in many plants, which have been shown to be protect the body from oxidative damage.
+These antioxidant compounds have also shown antimicrobial properties as they effectively inhibit the growth of many fungi, yeasts, bacteria, and viruses.
+Tannins have also been reported to encourage wound healing by accelerating blood clotting, reducing blood pressure, and protecting the liver.2

-AS A DIURETIC, HEPATICA HELPS PROMOTE INCREASED URINE OUTPUT, WHICH CAN REDUCE SWELLING.
+AS A DIURETIC, HEPATICA HELPS INCREASE URINE OUTPUT, WHICH CAN REDUCE SWELLING.

 Hepatica Side Effects